 Food plays a key role in keeping things moving for Tiny.
 Gluten and dairy cause all kinds of problems.
 So we stay away from those.
 Since I am still breastfeeding (as well as dealing with my own poop issues), Tiny and I both follow the GAPS diet to promote further gut healing.
 Preparing food at home, from scratch, using organic ingredients when possible is another surefire way to keep the bowels happy.
 Processed foods, junk foods, sugar, and low quality ingredients won’t do your child’s intestinal health any favors.
 The cleaner your child eats, the better their ability to process out waste.

 When the going does get tough, how do we get the tough going?
-Our naturopath recommended a product called Oxy Powder.
-We have used this with great success since Tiny was 14 months old.
+Our naturopath recommended a product called Oxy Powder. (affiliate link) We have used this with great success since Tiny was 14 months old.
 While I won’t dole out dosing information (since I am not a medical practitioner), I will tell you that it is very safe, very gentle, and something you can use on the wee ones with confidence.